Skip to content

 AI Risk Register Template

-1. Connect to your broader risk framework – This AI risk register should not stand alone.
-Integrate it into your organisation’s existing Governance, Risk, and Compliance (GRC) processes, enterprise risk register, and risk appetite statements.
+1. Connect this AI risk register to your organisation's existing Governance, Risk, and Compliance (GRC) processes and enterprise risk register

-2. Review the example risks – These are common AI-related risks relevant to many Australian businesses.
+2. Review the example risks below (common AI-related risks for Australian businesses)

-4. Assess likelihood and residual risk – Use your organisation’s established risk rating framework to complete the blank fields.
+4. Assess likelihood and residual risk using your established risk rating framework

-5. Assign risk owners – Allocate responsibility to relevant leaders or teams to ensure ongoing monitoring.
+5. Assign risk owners to relevant leaders or teams for ongoing monitoring

 AI Risk Register